Skip to main content

 millisecondsuint64The schedule time in milliseconds.

-busy-port JSON Object
+The busy-port Object

 NameTypeDescription